arsaboo/beets-plexsync/README.md

    ** To remove all tracks that are rated less than 5 from the `Country` playlist, use the command `beet plexplaylistremove -m Country plex_userrating:..5`

 * `beet plexplaylistimport`: allows you to import playlists from other online services.
-Spotify, Apple Music, Gaana.com, JioSaavn are currently supported (more coming soon).
+Spotify, Apple Music, Gaana.com, JioSaavn, Youtube, and Tidal are currently supported.
 Use the `-m` flag to specify the playlist name to be created in Plex and supply the full playlist url with the `-u` flag.

   For example, to import the Global Top-100 Apple Music playlist, use the command `beet plexplaylistimport -m Top-100 -u https://music.apple.com/us/playlist/top-100-global/pl.d25f5d1181894928af76c85c967f8f31`.
 Similarly, to import the Hot-hits USA playlist from Spotify, use the command `beet plexplaylistimport -m HotHitsUSA -u https://open.spotify.com/playlist/37i9dQZF1DX0kbJZpiYdZl`